davidwisch/physicscode/site/involved/style.markdown

 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

-*Physicscode* has wrritten some custom plugins and behaviors to make our site function better.
+*Physicscode* has written some custom plugins and behaviors to make our site function better.

 ### Jekyll Plugins